 Casual fine dining with traditional Italian flame-cooked flavours on the peninsula

-When Nicola and Alexandra Coccia pulled up stumps in Bowral after having owned and chefed the Bistro Officina, little did they know they’d be laying down new roots in the main street of Ettalong on the Central Coast.
+When Nicola and Alexandra Coccia closed their highly awarded and much-loved Bowral restaurant, Bistro Officina in 2019 little did they know they’d be laying down new roots in the main street of Ettalong on the Central Coast.

-After a family weekend away to the quiet coastal village, it was a matter of days before the Coccia family were making the permanent move to Ettalong start their new family restaurant, Osteria il Coccia.
+Following what was a family weekend away to the quiet coastal village, the Coccia family soon made the permanent move to Ettalong and launched their new restaurant (Osteria il Coccia - pronounced “o-ste-ri-a il co-cha” and which translates to The Coccia Tavern).

 “I’ve always dreamed of owning my own restaurant with a set menu, small number of people and all the food passed through my hands,” said Nicola.

-And to excite this guy, it must have been a big deal – Nicola has some SERIOUS cooking creds.
-With restaurants like Quay, Ormeggio, QT, Otto Ristorante, Biota Dining and New Zealand’s first hatted restaurant, Toto' Ristorante, on his resume – you know the food is going to be a master class in Italian flavour.
+For those not familiar with Nicola's cooking creds, it a long and impressive list.
+With restaurants like El Bulli, Quay, Ormeggio, QT, Otto Ristorante, Biota Dining and New Zealand’s first hatted restaurant, Toto' Ristorante, on his resume – you know the food is going to be a master class in Italian flavour.

-Not only has he worked in some amazing restaurants but he’s also a published author, having penned his own Italian cookbook called Farm to Flame – Cooking without Rules in the Bistro Officina Kitchen in 2018.
+Not only has Nicola worked in some incredible restaurants but he’s also a published author, having penned his own Italian cookbook called Farm to Flame – Cooking without Rules in the Bistro Officina Kitchen in 2018.

 “After many years spent in fine dining, and after I wrote the cookbook, I decided no more fine dining, I want to cook with fire.
 I’d been working with these powerful fire jets and I just knew I wanted to cook with fire,” said Nicola.